A Tight Max-Flow Min-Cut Duality Theorem for Non-Linear Multicommodity Flows: Problems and Definitions

 \begin{definition}[Local Flow] Given a set of cuts $\mathcal{C}$, a \emph{local flow} $\phi_L : E(\mathcal{C}) \rightarrow \mathbb{R}^k$ is an assignment of values to the arcs in the cut set $E(\mathcal{C})$ subject to the following restrictions: \begin{itemize} \item capacity constraints: for $a \in E(\mathcal{C})$, $\phi_L(a) \in C_a$; \item flow value: for $c$ in $\mathcal{C}$, $\phi_L(e)$ is the sum $\sum_{a\in F}\phi_L(a)-\sum_{a\in B} \phi_L(a)$, where $F$ and $B$ are the sets of forward and backward arcs in $c$, respectively. \end{itemize} The value assigned to $e$ by $\phi_L$ is called the \emph{flow value} of the local flow. \end{definition}

-Note that since $e$ is in all cuts, $e$ has a value assigned to it by any local flow.
+Note that since $e \in E(\mathcal{C})$ because $e$ is in all cuts, $e$ has a value assigned to it by any local flow.
 Also, a local flow assigns values to the arcs in a set of cuts in such a way that net flow over each cut is equal.
+When reading the following definitions, recall that each local flow is defined on its given set of cuts.

 \begin{definition}[Compatible] A set of local flows are \emph{compatible} if for each arc $a$ in the union of arc sets of the local flows, $\phi_L(a)$ is equal for each local flow $\phi_L$ that contains $a$ in its arc set. \end{definition}